embergershared/ut-lab/README.md

 > - [Microsoft Fakes](https://learn.microsoft.com/en-us/visualstudio/test/isolating-code-under-test-with-microsoft-fakes?view=vs-2022&tabs=csharp)
 > - [Code coverage](https://learn.microsoft.com/en-us/visualstudio/test/using-code-coverage-to-determine-how-much-code-is-being-tested?view=vs-2022&tabs=csharp)
 >
-> The lab will not cover these features, but we will show some of them in the demos.
+> The lab will not cover these features, but we will show some of them during the demos.

 ---